-The maximum amount of VAX memory that can be created in the CHARON-VAX/66X0 products and is supported by OpenVMS/VAX is 3 GB (Product would technically allow to configure 3.5 GB, but Stromasys supports configurations with up to maximum supported amount is 3 GB only).
-Up to 2 GB, either a 32 bit or a 64 bit version of Windows 7 can be used, but > 2GB VAX memory requires a 64 bit operating system, for example Windows 2008 R2 server.
+The maximum amount of VAX memory that can be created in the CHARON-VAX/66X0 products and is supported by OpenVMS/VAX is 3 GB (Product would technically allow to configure 3.5 GB, but Stromasys supports configurations with up to 3 GB).
+Up to 2 GB, either a 32 bit or a 64 bit version of Windows 7 can be used, but > 2GB VAX memory requires a 64 bit operating system, for example Windows Server 2008 R2 64bit.
 For details, see the VAX memory size specification in chapter 5.